Blog

 Understanding of Sensorial Education in Montessori

-Sensorial education belongs to the fundamental principles of the Montessori method.
+Sensorial education belongs to the fundamental principles of the Montessori way of teaching.
 Its goal is to refine and develop a child’s senses.
 In this way, children create distinctions, groupings, and concepts of the surrounding reality.
 They work with sight, sound, touch, taste, and smell.
 This practice also creates sensory knowledge and helps form concepts of what is math, language, science etc.

 Objects used in the sensorial area of Montessori education are Pink Towers, Color Tablets and Sound Cylinders.
 These materials are useful in enhancing the ability to observe, compare and differentiate as well as concentrate and solve problems among children.

-A diploma in Montessori teaching program offers a deep understanding of using and the importance of sensorial education.
+A Montessori teacher program offers a deep understanding of using and the importance of sensorial education.
 They are taught how to display these items as well as how to provide children with learning experiences using these items, in a manner that embraces the development of individual children.

 In Montessori, teachers receive training in how to organize a learning environment that is addressed to the senses of children which is very important in the Montessori learning process.